ankschoubey/old-blog/_posts/philosophy/core-values/truth/2023-03-16-v1-state-the-truth-even-when-its-hard.md

 If I had been truthful, both we and the driver wouldn’t have faced the situation.

 Because truth passes through without hurting us.

+Truth passes through can be imagined and us just standing and truth passing across us.
+If we are lying, we engage against truth, and it hurts us.
+If we don't engage against the truth and let is pass, it doesn't hurt us.